caleb-cox/commando-hacker-witch/README.md

 Touch attack that causes 1d6-2 damage.
 Each level of mana burn raises the damage by +1.

 #### Healing Hand
-Heals 1d6 Health.
+Heals 1d6 health.
 The caster has to touch the person he wants to heal.
-Each level of mana burn heals an additional hitpoint.
+Each level of mana burn heals an additional health.

 #### Magic light
 Caster creates a magic light on the tip of his staff or other weapon, that illuminates a 10 yards radius much like a torch.
 Mana burn can be used to add one or more of the following effects: